ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 # Event system

 {@link module:utils/emittermixin~Emitter Emitters} are objects that can fire events.
-They also provide means to bind into other emitters' events.
+They also provide means to listen to other emitters' events.

 Emitters are heavily used in the {@link framework/guides/architecture/editing-engine#conversion conversion}, {@link framework/guides/architecture/editing-engine#observers Observers} and are a base for the {@link framework/guides/deep-dive/observables Observables}.